MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-spf-2019.md

 The upgrade instructions in this article assume the following scenario:

 - SPF and VMM are running on System Center 2016/1801/1807.
-- We highly recommend that you reuse the current SPF server name to simplify the seamless integration into your existing Windows Azure Pack deployment.
+- We highly recommend that you reuse the current SPF server name to simplify the seamless integration into your existing Microsoft Azure Pack deployment.
 - The VMM console is installed on a separate computer.
 - The upgrade uses the existing SPF server name.
-- These upgrade instructions assume that the VMM 2019 upgrade has already been completed, and that the necessary backups of the current Windows Azure Pack environment have been performed.
+- These upgrade instructions assume that the VMM 2019 upgrade has already been completed, and that the necessary backups of the current Microsoft Azure Pack environment have been performed.

 ## Upgrade order